Haseeb-Qureshi/Algorithms-Study-Group/week6_bit_manipulation.md

 ### PROBLEM SET:

 1. Write your own version of binary XOR.
-Monkey-patch String class, and XOR your string with another string.
-(Assume the other string is also in binary.)
+Monkey-patch String class, and XOR your binary string with another binary string.
+(No need for type/validity checking.)

   ```ruby
   class String